-Content creation for web.dev has three phases: planning, writing, and publishing.
+Content creation for web.dev and developer.chrome.com has three phases: planning, writing, and publishing.
 Most of the following information is relevant to both sites.

 - If you're a Googler or have access to a Googler, use the content proposal form to submit your new content request.
 If you don't have access to a Googler, use the content issue template.

-- The web.dev team will take a look to see if the idea fits with the goals of the site.
+- The team will evaluate the proposal's suitability for the goals of the relevant site.
 If the idea is approved, it will be assigned a reviewer.

 - Read the Content guidelines to understand how to create high-quality content.
 The higher the quality of your content, the less time and energy you'll have to spend incorporating feedback.

-- After your content proposal is approved, create a copy of the web.dev content template to draft your content.
+- After your content proposal is approved, create a copy of the content template to draft your content.

-- Self-review your content with the web.dev content checklist to find and fix common problems.
+- Review your content with the content checklist to find and fix common problems.
 The more of these problems you fix yourself, the faster your review will go.